Vyral/greg-harrelson-recruiting/_posts/2019-08-26-whats-your-path-to-building-a-real-estate-business.md

 &nbsp;

-Welcome to the first installment of my four-part series about how to build a listing-based business.
-Throughout each video, I’ll also discuss how to build a buyer-based business and achieving the perfect balance between buyers and sellers.
+Welcome to the first installment of my four-part series about how to find a focus for your real estate business and then build it up accordingly.
+In these videos, I'll discussed how to build a business based on buyers, sellers, or both.

 I’ll start by using one of my favorite analogies: **Choosing which way to build your business is similar to choosing a flavor at the ice cream shop—there are no “wrong” choices**.
 Whether you’re building your business based on listings, buyers, or a balance between the two, I intend to show you all available options so you can commit to one path.